JaneliaSciComp/SongExplorer/README.md

     run(["hetero", "stop"], stdout=PIPE, stderr=STDOUT)

 For more details see the system tests in /opt/songexplorer/test/tutorial.{sh,py}.
-These two files implement, as bash and python scripts respectively, the entire workflow presented in this [Tutorial](#tutorial), from [Detecting Sounds](#detecting-sounds) all the way to [Testing Densely](#testing-densely).
+These two files implement, as Bash and Python scripts respectively, the entire workflow presented in this [Tutorial](#tutorial), from [Detecting Sounds](#detecting-sounds) all the way to [Testing Densely](#testing-densely).